mousewanderer/mousewanderer/README.md

 😇 Member of the **Redstone Research Unit**
 ☕ Fueled by coffee (or any caffeinated drink)
-✨ Firm believer that there is still hope for engineers
+✨ Firm believer that there is still hope for us
 🎮 Fan of **Hearts of Iron IV** and **Minecraft**

 ---